 General

 The ITU-T third edition text has been published.
 As of 2024-07-08, the ISO/IEC third edition text was targeted to be published on 2025-01-30.
-Besides those errata items directly included below in this Section, JVET-AH2006 may include some VSEI errata changes (in addition to some amendments).
+Besides those errata items directly included below in this section, JVET-AH2006 may include some VSEI errata changes (in addition to some amendments).

 Publication status background